-- Are you then sitting with the patient up to discuss their needs in layman’s terms?
+- Are you than sitting with the patient up to discuss their needs in layman’s terms?

-- Are you taking time to ask what is most important to the patient?
+- Are you taking the time to ask what is most important to the patient?

 - Are you going into an exam in the last five or 10 minutes of the hygiene appointment?